How Much Water Should You Drink?

 Keeping hydrated after you’ve worked out is just as important!
 This is because water actually helps to recover your muscles.
 So to help reduce your stiff legs the next day make sure you’re always on top of your fluids.

 Basically, the bottom line is to drink a lot (but not too much!), always stay hydrated and try your best to stick to the plain water!
+Thinking about how much water you should drink, and sticking to it, is very important.

 The figures stated in this post are collected from the sources mentioned and to be taken as general recommendations only.
 Please consult a trained medical professional to determine the correct quantities for you.